mricon/lce-talk/talk.rst

 * You can verify all "drastic" actions

   * Is saying "I like goats" drastic?
-  * Beware of Vista effect
+  * Beware of "Just click yes" effect

 .. container:: handout